India–United Kingdom relations: East India Company (1600–1857)

 Trade was established between Tudor England and Mughal India in 1600 when Elizabeth I granted the newly formed East India Company a royal charter by sending precious gifts to the Mughal court of Emperor Akbar the Great.
-Sir Thomas Roe was an envoy to the Mughal Emperor Jahangir.
+Sir Thomas Roe and Sir William Hawkins were both separately an envoy to the Mughal Emperor Jahangir, the latter at one point being given a mansabdar.

 During the 18th century, the East India Company began to gain greater influence in India.
 The Battle of Plassey in 1757 led to the conquest of Bengal while by 1857, following various treaties and wars with Indian kingdoms (such as the Anglo-Mysore Wars with Tipu Sultan, the Anglo-Maratha Wars and both the First and Second Anglo-Sikh Wars), the East India Company controlled most of the Indian subcontinent.